moumc/aitd-lib/SECURITY.md

 ## Supported Versions

-This table shows which versions of ripple-lib are currently supported with security updates:
+This table shows which versions of aitd-lib are currently supported with security updates:

 | Version | Supported              |
 | ------- | ---------------------- |